LGN520/farreach-public/docs/netreach-voting.md

 			* Optional: reset registers: case1_reg, case2_reg, case3_reg
 	+ Server
 		* Make a snapshot when init or open
+		* Ensure that in each period of backup, kv snapshot can only be performance once
+			* Use std::atomic_flag: test_and_set & clear
 		* Steps
 			* Set isbackup as true to disable server threads from touching per-thread special cases
-			* TODO: If is_kvsnapshot is false, mark it as true and make kv snapshot by RCU
+			* If is_kvsnapshot is false, mark it as true and make kv snapshot by RCU
 			* Use TCP to receive new backup data
 			* Rollback per-thread special cases from new backup data
 			* Replace old backup data with new backup data
 			* RCU barrier (no other threads touching per-thread special cases and old backup data)
-			* TODO: Free old backup data and emptize per-thread special cases, set isbackup as false and is_kvsnapshot as false
+			* Free old backup data and emptize per-thread special cases, set isbackup as false and is_kvsnapshot as false
 		* If not isbackup, process PUTREQ_CASE1, DELREQ_CASE1, PUTREQ_GS_CASE2, PUTREQ_PS_CASE2, PUTREQ_CASE3, DELREQ_CASE3 to remember speical cases
 			* Add all packet formats
 			* PUTREQ_CASE1: add it into special cases if hashidx does not exist
 			* DELREQ_CASE1: delete kv-store, add it into special cases if hashidx does not exist
 			* PUTREQ_GS/PS_CASE2: insert into kv-store, add it into special cases if hashidx does not exist
 			* PUT/DELREQ_CASE3: insert/delete in kv-store, sendback response
-			* TODO: ALL: if not is_kvsnapshot, mark is_kvsnapshot as true (data plane will only report at most one such packet for each server) -> make snapshot of kv-store for each group by RCU
+			* ALL: if not is_kvsnapshot, mark is_kvsnapshot as true (data plane will only report at most one such packet for each server) -> make snapshot of kv-store for each group by RCU
 - Try default action with hashidx by removing condition for hash calculation
 	+ Fail!
 Even if the hash calculation must be performed.